tirucloud/devportfolio/README.md

       restart_policy:
         condition: any
 ```
-4. activate swarm more and deploy the GUI and database services in a stack:
+4. Activate swarm and deploy the GUI and database services in a stack:
 This will create a new swarm with our machine as the manager node.
 From a manager node (like our machine right now) we can execute the following commands:

 docker swarm join-token worker <br>